OfirYaron/OfirYaron/README.md

 ## I'm a Father, Solution Architect ,Developer and Maker!!

-- 🔭 I work as a CTO @ Wobi Ltd, Solution Architect Advisor and 3D Manucator
+- 🔭 I work as a CTO @ Wobi Ltd, Solution Architect Advisor and 3D parts Manucaturer
 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other small manufactorers.
 - 🥅 2020 Goals: Contribute more to Open Source projects, Work on my own Branded 3D Printed Product